wp-plugins/enhanced-bibliplug/trunk/readme.txt

 == Installation ==

-1. Extract `bibliplug.zip` files and upload `bibliplug` folder to the `/wp-content/plugins/` directory.
+1. Extract `enhanced-bibliplug.zip` files and upload `enhanced-bibliplug` folder to the `/wp-content/plugins/` directory.
 Or, you can install the plugin using WordPress "Install Plugins" admin interface.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

 = Notes about author template =

-If you are using thesis 1.8 for your theme, please copy the content of bibliplug\template\author-loop.php to Thesis custom_functions.php.
+If you are using thesis 1.8 for your theme, please copy the content of `enhanced-bibliplug\template\author-loop.php` to Thesis custom_functions.php.

-Otherwise, copy the author.php to your theme folder.
+Otherwise, copy the `enhanced-bibliplug\template\author.php` to your theme folder.